SondosAhmedTaha/SmartPark/README.md

 An IoT-based smart parking management system that monitors parking spot occupancy in real-time using ESP32 microcontrollers, ultrasonic sensors, and Firebase Realtime Database.
 The system provides a live web dashboard to visualize parking availability and guides drivers to the nearest free spot using BFS path-finding algorithms.

+## Start here

+> 📘 **New here?** Before running any scripts, read the step-by-step onboarding guide in [`Documentation/HowToUse.md`](Documentation/HowToUse.md) to set up Firebase, start the dashboard, and launch the simulator confidently.
+>
+> 📂 Cloned the repository as **`IOT_PARKING`** (the name used in some course handouts)?
+Navigate to `IOT_PARKING/Documentation/HowToUse.md` after pulling to open the same onboarding guide.
+>
+> 📝 Prefer a printable version?
+Generate your own PDF from `Documentation/HowToUse.md` with your favorite Markdown-to-PDF tool.

+## Getting started quickly

+1. **Skim [`Documentation/HowToUse.md`](Documentation/HowToUse.md)** for the full first-time setup flow (virtualenv, Firebase credentials, dashboard + simulator commands, troubleshooting tips).
+2. Follow the **Quick Start – Server/Dashboard** section below if you just need a refresher on the key commands.
+3. When in doubt, come back to `Documentation/HowToUse.md`; it is the source of truth for running the project locally.

 **Key Features:**
 - Real-time parking spot monitoring with HC-SR04 ultrasonic sensors
 - RGB LED status indicators (Blue=Free, Orange=Waiting, Red=Occupied ,Purple=Wrong Spot)